 It can be hard to find nature in the urban jungle of Seoul.
 However, Seoul has some amazing parks!

-While this list is hardly exhaustive, I wanted to cover some of the in Seoul that everyone should visit.
-From famous parks such as Olympic Park to lesser known parks such as Naksan Park, these are 5 of the must visit parks in Seoul.
+While this list is hardly exhaustive, I wanted to cover some of the parks in Seoul that everyone should visit.
+From famous parks such as Olympic Park to lesser-known parks such as Naksan Park, these are some of the must-visit parks in Seoul.